Hanging Church: History

 The Babylon Fortress was a citadel built by the Romans and its origin is disputed by Coptic historians.
 Some date its origin to the nineteenth century B.C, after Pharaoh Sesostris defeated the Babylonians and took the prisoners of Egypt as slaves.
 The prisoners rebelled, building a fortress around their home which became known as Babylon.
-Others believe the fortress was built in the late sixteenth century B.C. by Nebuchadnezzar, king of Babylon, after conquering Egypt.
-The Hanging Church was erected over the citadel’s old south Bastions, which marked the main gate to the fortress, and gives the church its ‘hanging’ feature.
+Others believe the fortress was built in the late sixth century B.C. by Nebuchadnezzar, king of Babylon, after conquering Egypt.
+The Hanging Church was erected over the citadel's old south Bastions, which marked the main gate to the fortress, and gives the church its ‘hanging’ feature.
 Beneath the church is the old atrium entrance, with niched walls that once contained statues.
 Superimposed columns and brick arches were later added to provide reinforcement for the building.

 The Hanging Church is among the earliest churches in Cairo, competing only with Saints Sergius and Bacchus Church, or Abu Sargah.
-The church was restored in the sixth century, erasing much of the evidence of the church’s origin.
+The church was restored in the sixth century, erasing much of the evidence of the church's origin.
 Carved reliefs, believed to belong to the earlier structure, closely resemble those found in the first Syrian churches, which can be dated to the third or fourth century.
-There is also a carved beam over the entranceway which can be dated to 284 C.E., the starting date for the Coptic era.
+There is also a carved beam over the entranceway which can be dated to 284 AD., the starting date for the Coptic era.

-In 840 CE, governor Ali ibn Yahia the Armenian partially destroyed the church during a conflict with the patriarch Anba Yusab.
+In 840 AD, governor Ali ibn Yahia the Armenian partially destroyed the church during a conflict with the patriarch Anba Yusab.
 It was later converted into a mosque until the tenth century, when it was reconsecrated.
 In the eleventh century, the Hanging church became the residence of the Coptic patriarchate, previously in Alexandria.

 Pope Abraham (975-978) commissioned one of the first major restorations of the church.
-The church has also undergone restorations during the reigns of Caliph Haroun El Rasid, El-Aziz Bi'allah Al Fatemi and Al-Zaher Al Eazaz Din Allah.
+The church has also undergone restorations during the reigns of Caliph Haroun El Rasid, El-Aziz Bi'Allah Al Fatemi and Al-Zaher Al Eazaz Din Allah.
 In 1983, the chapel ceiling collapsed when an engineer had removed an interior column, damaging much of the artwork inside.
 The 1992 Cairo earthquake caused further damage to the walls of the structure, leading to an additional restoration in 1998 that was completed in 2011.